sdemicco/Challenge-_Wine_Clustering/README.md

 ## 5 Containerization and Data Retrieval:

 ### Containerization
-A Dockerfile and necessary configurations to build a Docker image were developed.<br>
+In order to containeizar the analisis a Dockerfile and necessary configurations  were developed.<br>
 :point_right: [readme containerization](DockerImage/README.md)

 The analysis includes:<br>
 :white_check_mark: Number of rows and columns in the dataset<br>
 :white_check_mark: Number of null values<br>
-:white_check_mark: Columns correlated with a correlation coefficient higher than 0.5<br>
+:white_check_mark: Correlations with coefficient higher than 0.5<br>
 :white_check_mark: K-Means Clustering : Features mean values for each cluster<br>

 ### Data Retrieval